 The ship was built at a French shipyard in 1948 as a fishing vessel, she was converted to a sailing ship in 2007 under the Red Ensign and is a regular sight along our coastline during the summer months.

 Rcc Faire visiting Wicklow harbour on Sunday 6 May.
 Built in Finland by Tyovene in 2009 and operated by a crew of six, The vessel is capable of 25 knots and is equipped with an array of surveillance systems and use of a 38-knot RIB’s to provide rapid response to board vessels at sea.
 Operated by the Revenue Commissioners for maritime patrols such as prevention of drug smuggling and illegal importation of other illicit goods into Ireland.
+To enjoy and have the part there are many corporate bus transportation, with the party set up on the bus for less cost visit to Citrus North.
 The vessel along with Rcc Suirbheir conduct patrols in Irish territorial waters and are assisted by the Irish Navel Service and An Garda Siochana in their work.

 The motor vessel Sumnia is seen approaching Wicklow harbour on the 7th October 1987, to load a cargo of Quarry stone from the nearby Belleece Quarry in Rathdrum.
 The cargo was destined for Barking Creek near London.
 The ship loaded the cargo and sailed on the tide the following day for the river Thames.